Excluded from cabinet, Libya's Berbers fear isolation

 The old city of Jadu lies in ruins.
 The sandstone walls of Baroni's family home have crumbled and the wood rafters of the collapsed roof are scattered in the street.
 Baroni says that Amazigh heritage was deliberately not preserved and families were moved into concrete houses in the new town.

-Tired of being voiceless, the aging electrician says he wants Libya to be like America - myriad races tied under one nationality.
+Tired of being voiceless, the ageing electrician says he wants Libya to be like America - myriad races tied under one nationality.

 "The prime minister said that he wants qualified people in his cabinet," he said.
 "I studied electric engineering in the US, Italy and West Germany.
 I worked with Mobil Oil.
 There are lots of Amazigh who are qualified, even me."